ZMajeh/projects/WinClipVoice (Clipboard TTS reader)/README.md

-# <h1>PoshSpeak: Windows Clipboard TTS Reader</h1>
+# <h1>WinClipVoice: Windows Clipboard TTS Reader</h1>

-<p>PoshSpeak is a simple, lightweight utility written entirely in <strong>PowerShell</strong> that monitors your Windows clipboard for new text content and automatically reads it aloud using the built-in Windows Text-to-Speech (TTS) engine.</p>
+<p>WinClipVoice is a simple, lightweight utility written entirely in <strong>PowerShell</strong> that monitors your Windows clipboard for new text content and automatically reads it aloud using the built-in Windows Text-to-Speech (TTS) engine.</p>

 <p>It features a graphical user interface (GUI) with buttons to manually paste, read the current text, or stop the speech.
 A background timer constantly checks the clipboard for changes.</p>